Mennah/bosta-sde-case/readme.md

-**Bosta Senior Data Engineer Case Study Introduction**
+Bosta Senior Data Engineer Case Study
+Introduction

 This repository contains my solution for the Bosta Senior Data Engineer case study.

 The submission covers three areas:

-•
-CDC architecture and orchestration

-•
-dbt modelling and data quality
+CDC architecture and orchestration dbt modelling and data quality

-•
 Semantic layer design and governance

-**My Approach**

-•
-CDC captures operational changes reliably.

-•
+My Approach

+The main principle behind this solution is to keep business logic centralized and reusable.

-dbt transforms and validates the data.
+CDC captures operational changes reliably. dbt transforms and validates the data.

-•
 The semantic layer owns business definitions.

-•
 Downstream consumers reuse those definitions rather than recreating them.

-I also tried to favor solutions that would still work when data volumes grow significantly beyond today's scale.
+This approach helps ensure consistency across dashboards, reports, and future AI-driven applications while keeping the platform maintainable as data volumes grow.

-**Task 1 – CDC Architecture**
+Task 1 – CDC Architecture

 For the MongoDB → Redshift pipeline, I proposed an event-driven CDC architecture based on MongoDB Change Streams, Debezium, Kafka, and Redshift.

 The primary goals were:

-•
-Minimize load on production systems •
+Minimize load on production systems
 Reduce warehouse latency

-•
 Support schema evolution

-•
 Allow safe replay and recovery

 The detailed reasoning and trade-offs are documented in:

-task1\_pipeline/ADR.md
+task1_pipeline/ADR.md

-The orchestration design, failure handling strategy, and backfill approach are documented in: task1\_pipeline/Orchestration Sketch.md
+The orchestration design, failure handling strategy, and backfill approach are documented in:

-1
+task1_pipeline/orchestration_sketch.md
-**Task 2 – dbt Modelling & Data Quality Staging Layer**
+Task 2 – dbt Modelling & Data Quality
+Staging Layer

 The staging model standardizes the raw shipment data by:

-•
 Casting source fields to consistent types

-•
-Applying a naming convention
+Applying a consistent naming convention

-•
-Deduplicating shipments using the latest ingestion timestamp •
-Deriving useful business flags such as is\_cod
+Deduplicating shipments using the latest ingestion timestamp Deriving useful business flags such as is_cod

-**Merchant Daily Mart**
+Merchant Daily Mart

 The mart aggregates shipment activity at a merchant-day grain and provides operational KPIs such as:

-•
-Shipment counts

-•  •
+Total shipments created
+Delivered, returned, and cancelled shipments
-Delivery performance
+Delivery rate
+COD collected amount

-COD collection performance •
+COD collection rate
-Attempt metrics

-•
-Rolling delivery rates

-**Data Quality**
+Average attempt count
+7-day rolling delivery rate
+Data Quality

 I included both generic and custom tests and documented three realistic failure scenarios that could silently impact reporting.

 The analysis can be found in:

-task2\_dbt/dq\_analysis.md
+task2_dbt/dq_analysis.md

-**Task 3 – Semantic Layer**
+Task 3 – Semantic Layer

-The semantic layer introduces a single definition for commonly used business metrics such as:
+The semantic layer introduces a single definition for commonly used business metrics:

-•  •
 Delivery Rate
 COD Collection Rate

-•
-First Attempt Delivery Rate •
+First Attempt Delivery Rate
 Average Attempts to Deliver

-•
 Fulfillment Delivery Rate

 The objective is to ensure that BI dashboards, analysts, and future AI applications all calculate metrics consistently.

 Metric definitions are located in:

-task3\_semantic/metrics.yaml

-2
+task3_semantic/metrics.yaml

 Additional documentation:

-task3\_semantic/dimensions.md

-task3\_semantic/governance.md

-**Trade-offs**
+task3_semantic/dimensions.md
+task3_semantic/governance.md
+Key Decisions
+Event-Driven CDC

+I chose an event-driven CDC architecture over scheduled extraction jobs to reduce warehouse latency, avoid MongoDB load spikes, and support future scalability requirements.

+Append-Only Raw Layer

+Raw CDC events are stored before transformation to provide replayability, easier debugging, and safer recovery from failures.

+Semantic Layer as the Source of Truth

+Business metrics are defined once in the semantic layer rather than being recreated in dashboards or ad-hoc queries.
+This helps eliminate conflicting definitions across teams.

+Trade-offs

 A few conscious trade-offs were made:

-**Kafka Adds Operational Complexity**
+Kafka Adds Operational Complexity

 Using Kafka and Debezium introduces more infrastructure than a simple batch ingestion process.

 I accepted that trade-off because it provides replayability, scalability, and near real-time ingestion, which are important for a platform of Bosta's size.

-**Eventual Consistency**
+Eventual Consistency

 The proposed architecture is not strictly real-time.

 There will always be a small delay between operational activity and analytical availability, but that delay is acceptable for reporting workloads and simplifies system reliability.

-**Additional Storage Usage**
+Additional Storage Usage

-Retaining CDC history increases storage costs.
+Retaining CDC history increases storage costs, but provides significant benefits for auditing, recovery, and historical replay.

-**What I Would Do With More Time**
+What I Would Do With More Time

 If this were part of a full sprint rather than a case study, I would likely add:

-•
-More extensive dbt-expectations tests •
+Data contracts for upstream schema management Automated freshness SLAs and observability dashboards More extensive dbt-expectations tests
-End-to-end integration testing •
+End-to-end integration testing
-CI/CD validation for dbt and semantic layer changes
+CI/CD validation for dbt and semantic layer changes Automated lineage and ownership documentation

-**Running the dbt Models**
+Running the dbt Models

 Run all models:

 dbt run

 Run tests:

-3
 dbt test

 Build models and execute tests together:

 dbt build

 Generate documentation:

 dbt docs generate
 dbt docs serve

-**Closing Notes**
+Closing Notes

-The goal of this submission was not to produce the most complex solution possible, but rather to demonstrate how I would think about building and operating a reliable data platform in a production environment.
+The goal of this submission was not to produce the most complex solution possible, but rather to demonstrate how I would approach building and operating a reliable data platform in a production environment.

-Where appropriate, I prioritized clarity, maintainability, and operational safety over unnecessary complexity.
+Where appropriate, I prioritized clarity, maintainability, observability, and operational safety over unnecessary complexity.

-4